 1. Application receipt

-2. Phone interview
+2. Phone or video interview

 3. On-site or video interview